 The private equity alternative investments are comprised of three private equity fund-of-funds investment portfolios that are offshore limited partnerships.
-Two of the private equity managers (Adams Street and Abbott Capital) are primarily private equity investments while Coller Capital is a secondary private equity investment.
-The liquidity of the private equity fund-of-funds is estimated at 10 to 12 years with 3 one-year extensions with the expectation that the secondary private equity investment will be quicker to distribute.
-Distributions will be paid out throughout the life of the investment.
-All managers tend to invest globally with a basis toward buyouts, venture capital, secondaries, and mezzanine.
-The three private equity fund-of-funds managers invest in underlying limited partners and direct companies with each fund investing in well over 500 to 1500 individual companies.
-The typical areas of investments for the private equity managers are within the following sectors: technology, health care, services, consumer-related, energy, telecom, financial, etc. The exit strategy for the private equity managers underlying companies are typically the IPO market, a strategic buyer, or another private equity firm.
+Two of the private equity managers (Adams Street and Abbott Capital) are primary private equity investments while Coller Capital is a secondary private equity investment.
+The liquidity of the private equity fund-of-funds is estimated at 10 to 12 years with 3 one-year extensions, while the secondary fund is intended to distribute capital more quickly.
+Distributions may be paid out throughout the life of the investment.
+All managers tend to invest globally with a bias towards buyouts, venture capital, secondaries, and mezzanine.

+The three private equity fund-of-funds managers invest in underlying limited partnerships and direct companies with each fund investing in well over 500 to 1,500 individual companies.
+The typical areas of investments for the private equity managers are within the following sectors: technology, health care, services, consumer-related, energy, telecom and financial.
+The exit strategy for the private equity managers underlying companies are typically the IPO market, a strategic buyer or another private equity firm.

-The real estate investment is comprised of two investment managers, Harrison Street and TA Associates.
-Harrison Street is an opportunistic/value-added real estate manager focused on medical offices, college housing, senior housing, and storage.
-TA Associates is a value-added real estate manager focused on residential, industrial and office.
-The liquidity on these investments is estimated to be 5 to 7 years.
-Distributions will be paid out throughout the life of the investments.
+The real estate investment trusts are comprised of two investment managers, Harrison Street and TA Associates.
+Harrison Street is an opportunistic/value-added real estate manager focused on multifamily, education, healthcare, and storage.
+TA Associates is a value-added real estate manager focused on multi-family, industrial and office.
+The liquidity on these investments is estimated to be 10 years.
+Distributions may be paid out throughout the life of the investments.
 These investments will be diversified geographically throughout the entire US.
-There will be between 90 and 110 investment properties in each fund.
+On average, there have been between 90 and 110 investment properties in each fund.
 The exit strategy for the real estate investments will either be public REITs, strategic buyers, pension funds and/or insurance companies.